-- (1) The Government of the Turks and Caicos Islands and the Government of the United States of America, respectively, will do all in their power to assist each other in giving full effect to the provisions of this Agreement according to its tenor and will take all appropriate steps to that end. - (2) During the period for which this Agreement remains in force, no laws of the Turks and Caicos Islands which would derogate from or prejudice any of the rights conferred on the Government of the United States of America by this Agreement shall be applicable within the Range Area, save with the concurrence of the Government of the United States of America.
+(1) The Gouvernment of the United States of America and the Government of Saint Lucia respectively will do all in their power to assist each other in giving full effect to the provisions of this Agreement according to its tenor and will take all appropriate steps to that end.

+(2) During the period for which this Agreement remains in force, no laws of Saint Lucia which would derogate from or prejudice any of the rights conferred on the Government of the United States of America by this Agreement shall be applicable within the Range Area, save with the concurrence of the Government of the United States of America.

-ARTICLE XXVI
+Article XXVI